The Circulatory System and Your Health

 Circulatory System Diseases

 - Heart Disease – a general term that refers to any disorder or condition of the heart, including coronary heart disease, hypertension, congenital heart disease, disorders of the heart valves, heart infections, and heart arrhythmias.
 With heart disease, we usually do not have any warnings before our first heart attack, because usually in the early stages of Heart disease, there are no symptoms.
-An estimated 1.26 million Americans will have a new or recurrent heart attack this year!
+An estimated 805,000 Americans will have a new or recurrent heart attack this year!

 - Cholesterol – There are two main types of cholesterol, LDL and HDL.
 LDL transports cholesterol and other fats through our blood vessels from the liver to various areas of the body, including muscles, tissues, and organs.
 LDL is responsible for providing numerous life-sustaining functions.
 However, too much LDL in our blood vessels can become dangerous, especially if it becomes oxidized (meaning it can react with free radicals), which can cause tissue damage.
 This is why a high LDL level can increase your risk for a heart attack.
 HDL, also known as the good or happy cholesterol, is produced by the liver to carry LDL cholesterol and other fats from our tissues and organs back to the liver for recycling.
 High levels of HDL are good because our blood vessels remain clear, and we have a higher ability to carry away the bad stuff.

-Heart Failure – This occurs when the heart is unable to pump enough blood and oxygen to meet the body’s needs.
+- Heart Failure – This occurs when the heart is unable to pump enough blood and oxygen to meet the body’s needs.
 Unfortunately, there is no cure for heart failure.
 Once it occurs, you will need treatment for the rest of your life.
 The most common cause of heart failure is coronary artery disease.
 Coronary artery disease is caused by the arteries that supply blood to the heart becoming narrowed or blocked.
 When the blood flow is completely blocked, you have a heart attack.
 Other causes of heart failure include cardiomyopathy, hypertension, heart valve disease, congenital heart disease, alcoholism, and drug abuse.

 - Atherosclerosis – This is caused by an accumulation of cholesterol, calcium, and other minerals on the inside lining of our blood vessels, which can, over time, clog them.
 When the vessels become blocked or partially clogged, the body’s tissues become starved and may eventually cease to function or die.
 This process is also referred to as hardening of the arteries, arteriosclerosis, and the buildup of arterial plaque.
 Some of the signs of this condition can be high blood pressure, angina or chest pain, heart attack, poor circulation to the feet and legs, and stroke.
 Let’s face it – atherosclerosis is not a localized or segmented disease, so don’t kid yourself: if your coronary arteries are clogged with this plaque, it probably means that the arteries in your brain, kidneys, lungs, and other vital organs are in a similar state.